ctrlplusb/easy-peasy/website/docs/docs/api/model.md

 # model

-Allows you to define a model, which encapuslates state and actions.
+Allows you to define a model, which encapsulates state and actions.

 ```javascript
 const storeModel = model({